ucli-tools/tfgrid-k3s/README.md

 ### Switching Networks

-To change the network used for Ansible connectivity:
+To change the network used for Ansible connectivity and management commands:

 1. Edit your `.env` file:
    ```bash